shayan-rezaei/shayan-rezaei/README.md

 </h1>

 ### 🚀 About Me
-- 🎓 Bachelor of Computer Engineering
+- 🎓 B.Sc. in Computer Engineering
 - 🅰️ Creating dynamic, high-level user interfaces using Angular framework
 - 🎯 Always learning and staying up-to-date with new technologies